hytechclub/web-201/EjsTemplates/PeopleListEjsCodeAlong.md

 1. Run the server, and make sure the homepage still loads along with the first person page (currently ignoring the index)

 ## Passing the JSON Person
-The goal is to have the program dynamically generate an HTML page for each person in the [people.json](people.json) file.
+The goal is to have the program dynamically generate an HTML page for each person in the <a href="people.json" target="_blank">people.json</a> file.
 To do that, it is necessary to pull the correct person object from the `people.json` array based on the index, and pass it into the template.

 1. At the top of the file, import the `fs` module, storing it in a `const` variable
     ```js